👾 Chaotic Job

 This gem helps you test that your Active Jobs are reliable and resilient to failures.
 If you want to more easily build reliable and resilient Active Jobs, check out the companion Acidic Job gem.

-provides a set of tools to help you test the reliability and resilience of your Active Jobs.
-It does this by allowing you to simulate various types of failures and glitches that can occur in a production environment, inspired by the principles of chaos testing and deterministic simulation testing
+ChaoticJob provides a set of tools to help you test the reliability and resilience of your Active Jobs.
+It does this by allowing you to simulate various types of failures, glitches, and races that can occur in a production environment, inspired by the principles of chaos testing and deterministic simulation testing

 Installation